AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 ## Approach

-- The code can easily be stylised using any Java extension that supports document formatting on VSCode
+- The code can easily be stylised using any Java extension that supports the "Format Document" function in VSCode.
-- The code shuffles bits for every character in the user input before comparing with a pre-shuffled list of numbers
+- The code shuffles bits for every character in the user input before comparing with a pre-shuffled list of numbers.
 - The pre-shuffled list can be un-shuffled using this Python code:
 ```
 def switch_bits(c: int, bit1: int in range(7), bit2: int in range(7)):